1. Tom Hanks

 9. Mary Tyler Moore

-The Emmy Award-Winning American actress most known for her very own The Mary Tyler Moore Show and the Dick Van Dyke Show.
+The Emmy Award-Winning American actress is most known for her very own The Mary Tyler Moore Show and the Dick Van Dyke Show.

 At the age of 30, Moore was hospitalized after a miscarriage.
 A routine blood test led to the discovery of her type 1 diabetes.
 Her sugar levels had reached 750.